Tulip's mobile app is currently in beta. You can download it from the Google Play Store here.

 The Tulip mobile app allows you to run the Tulip Player on your mobile device or tablet.

-This guide will show you how to set up the app and get started with building your first manufacturing app in a mobile resolution,
+This guide will show you how to set up the app and get started with building your first frontline operations app in a mobile resolution.

 Setting Up The Mobile App

 The mobile app setup process is very similar to setting up the Tulip Player via the web.